-There is not much variation in the actual recipe itself, but a few tips are helpful in creating the best result.
-What better source to call upon to help bake the best sponge, that Mary Berry, the baking maven.
+There is not much variation in the recipe itself, but a few tips help create the best result.
+What better source to call upon to help bake the best sponge, than Mary Berry, the baking maven.

 The Best Victoria Sandwich